Positively Impacting Lives

 ThinkBox + Altura + The Stennett Company + E3 Connections

-- Awarded over $10,500 in academic scholarships and stipends to students enrolled in S.T.E.A.M. majors.
+- Awarded $30,000 in academic scholarships and stipends in 2021 to DC Housing Authority students enrolled in S.T.E.A.M. majors.

-Partnered with the National Association of Chronic Disease Directors through the Sustainable Communities Project® Founder’s Village to impact health outcomes among underserved residents in D.C. specifically targeting: obesity, asthma, diabetes, smoking, depression, urban trauma, and infant mortality.
+In 2022, working with a Nurse Practitioner turned entrepreneur who is providing on-site services to DCHA residents to expand her reach and impact.
+Partnered with the National Association of Chronic Disease Directors through the Sustainable Communities Project® Founder’s Village to impact health outcomes among underserved residents in D.C. specifically targeting: obesity, asthma, diabetes, smoking, depression, urban trauma, and maternal health.

 Jobs & Training

-- On track to generate 300 jobs including 30+ solar jobs to date.
+- On track to generate over 300 jobs including over 50 careers in solar.

 - Trained a lead-trainer for the National Science Foundation’s i-Corps™.